Affine Frobenius Brauer Categories: Basis Conjecture

+and hence permuting a bubble chain changes the represented morphism by at most a sign.
+One could eliminate these signs by imposing conventions on the ordering of bubbles in chains, but this is not needed for our purposes.

-For all $r, s \in \N$, let $\D^{\bullet\circ}(r, s)$ be the set of all morphisms in $\AB^\sigma(A, -^\star)$ obtained by adding one token and a nonnegative number of dots to each strand of an element from $\D(r, s)$, subject to the following conventions: \begin{itemize} \item Each token is labelled with an element of the basis $B_A$; \item If both ends of a strand are on the top of the diagram, its token and dots appear near the left endpoint of the strand, above all crossings, cups, and caps in the diagram; \item If both ends of a strand are on the bottom of the diagram, its token and dots appear near the right endpoint of the strand, below all crossings, cups, and caps; \item If a strand has ends at both the top and bottom of the diagram, its token and dots appear near the bottom endpoint the strand, below all crossings, cups, and caps; \item All tokens near top endpoints are at the same height, and all tokens near bottom endpoints are at the same height; \item Tokens on closed strands appear on the rightmost point of the circle; \item All dots appear just above the token on its strand. \end{itemize} For instance, the elements of $\D^{\bullet\circ}(4, 6)$ corresponding to the sample element of $\D(4, 6)$ noted above are of the following form:
+For $r, s \in \N$, let $\D^{\bullet \circ}(r, s)$ be the set of all morphisms in $\AB(A, -^\star)$ obtained by taking an element of $\D(r, s)$ and performing the following steps: \begin{itemize} \item Add a nonnegative number of dots, and one token labelled by an element of $B_1$ or $B_{-1}$, to one end of each string; \item Add an admissible bubble chain to the right of the Brauer diagram. \end{itemize} These added bubbles, dots, and tokens are subject to the following conventions: \begin{itemize} \item If both ends of a string are on the top of the diagram, its token and dots appear near the left endpoint of the string, above all crossings, cups, and caps; \item If both ends of a string are on the bottom of the diagram, its token and dots appear near the right endpoint of the string, below all crossings, cups, and caps; \item If a string has ends at both the top and bottom of the diagram, its token and dots appear near the bottom endpoint the string, below all crossings, cups, and caps; \item All tokens near top endpoints are at the same height, and all tokens near bottom endpoints are at the same height; \item All dots appear just above the token on its string; \item All bubbles are vertically positioned strictly between any cups and caps appearing in the underlying $(r, s)$-Brauer diagram; \end{itemize} For instance, $\D^{\bullet \circ}(4, 6)$ contains (among many others) the elements